-Not only did more than one-hundred people witness the Cosford Incident over the skies of Somerset in the south of England in March 1993, many of them were military personnel and police officers, lending the sighting even more credence than it already has.
+Not only did more than one-hundred people witness the Cosford Incident over the skies of Shropshire in the south of England in March 1993, many of them were military personnel and police officers, lending the sighting even more credence than it already has.

 Spread across two nights, the sightings are some of the most credible on record and were documented extensively by one of the UK’s leading UFO researchers, Nick Pope.
 Further to this, Pope was active in his role with the Ministry of Defense investigating such sightings, and so has first-hand insight into the events.

 Not only are the sightings some of the most credible, the two-day incident is arguably one of the most detailed due to the sheer number of different witness reports.
 Given that many people wouldn’t report seeing a UFO for fear of ridicule or disbelief, in the words of Pope, “We can only guess at the number of sightings that went unreported that night!”